 Scientist Sparks Discovery and Spreads Awareness of STEM through Volunteerism

-That first spark of amazement in a child’s face is what drives Lori Morton’s volunteerism, day after day.
-“When a kid looks into a microscope for the first time, and sees an ant or a bumblebee at high magnification, and realizes there’s this other world complexity … being a part of that moment is wonderful,” said Lori.
+That first spark of amazement in a child’s face, Lori Morton says, is what drives her volunteerism day after day.
+“When a kid looks into a microscope for the first time, and sees an ant, or a bumblebee, at high magnification, and realizes there’s this otherworld complexity, and they’re seeing it for the first time,” Lori says.
+“Being a part of that moment, is wonderful.”

-By day, the 47-year-old scientist from Chappaqua, New York, is vice president of research at a biotechnology company, but her free time is dedicated to providing STEM discovery for kids.
+By day, the 47-year-old scientist, who hails from Chappaqua, New York, is vice president of research at a biotechnology company, but her free time is dedicated to providing STEM discovery for kids.
 Through many community-based organizations and projects, Lori is providing new opportunities for kids to have fun and engage in STEM activities, in addition to underscoring the importance of science with the leaders of tomorrow.

-Reaching about 1,000 children annually, Lori is dedicated to educating youth in her community.
-We spoke to Lori to learn more about her work involving STEM.
+Reaching about 1,000 children annually, Lori is dedicated to educating youth in her community, and is today’s Daily Point of Light award honoree.
+Points of Light spoke to Lori to learn more about her work involving STEM.

 What inspires you to volunteer?

-I brought some microscopes to my kids’ preschool classes, and sharing that spark of discovery with a child, or even with adults, was really so satisfying and inspiring.
+I brought some microscopes to my kids’ preschool classes, and sharing that spark of discovery with a child – or even with an adult – was really so satisfying and inspiring.
 You’re revealing some science magic in a way that they can understand, and that was so much fun.
-For kids, their faces light up, and the little ones stamp their feet because they’re so excited.
-Being a part of that moment is wonderful.
+For kids, their faces light up, the little ones stamp their feet because they’re so excited.
+(Laughs) Being a part of that moment is wonderful.

 Explain the importance of service when it comes to STEM education.